brentcroft/properties-reader/README.md

 between Java properties text and a simple XML form (extending the Java properties XML specification) via a simple object model (PxrProperties).

-The XML form is extended to support insert, update and delete actions on all parts of a properties text.
+The XML form is further extended to support insert, update and delete actions on all parts of a properties text.

 Summary operations are provided in: